Survival Modeling of Suicide Risk with Rare and Uncertain Diagnoses: Simulation Study

 We designed simulation settings to mimic our suicide risk application.
 The main concern was the estimation/prediction performance of the proposed model and its ability to distinguish the true events among the uncertain events.

 The simulated dataset consisted of subjects in three different cases as illustrated in Figure~\ref{fig:diagram}.
 Accordingly, we first generated the survival data with a cure fraction, which served as the ground truth.
 Then we randomly assigned each subject to different cases from its ground truth.
 To be more specific, for each subject who actually has observed event, we assigned it randomly to Case~1 with probability $p_1$, or Case~3a with probability $1 - p_1$.
 For each susceptible subject whose event time was censored, we randomly assign it to Case~2a with probability $p_2$, or Case~3b with probability $1 - p_2$.
 For each cured subject, we randomly assign it to Case~2b with probability $p_3$, or Case~3c with probability $1 - p_3$.
-A diagram of the data generation is provided in the Supplementary Materials.
+A diagram of the data generation is provided in Supplementary Materials.

 In the following simulation settings, we fixed the size of Case~1 and Case~2 to be approximately 100 and 1,900, respectively.
 The censoring rate among these certain records (Case~1--2) was thus about 95\%, which simulated the severe censoring in the real suicide risk data.
-The size of Case~3 was set to be 100 or 200, i.e., the same or twice of the size of Case~1.
+The size of Case~3 was set to be 100 or 200, i.e., the same or twice of the size of Case~1, which resulted in the sample size being 2,100 or 2,200, respectively.
 Within Case~3, we set the proportion of Case~3a to be 30\% or 70\%, respectively.
 The value of $p_1$ could then be computed as the size ratio of Case~3a to Case~1.
 For simplicity, we let $p_2 = p_3$.
 Thus, the size ratio of Case~2 to Case~3b \& Case~3c could be computed as $p_2 / (1 - p_2)$, which determined the value of $p_2$ (and $p_3$).

 We generated susceptible indicators from logistic model with an intercept term.
 We set the coefficient of the intercept term to $-0.847$ or $0.847$ so that the baseline cure rate (when all covariates are zeros) was 70\% or 30\%, respectively.
 For susceptible subjects, the event times were generated from Weibull-Cox model with baseline hazard function $h_0(t; \bx) = 0.2t\exp(\bx^{\top}\bb)$; For cured subjects, the event times were set to be infinity.
 The censoring times were generated independently with the event times from exponential distribution truncated at 10.
 The rate parameter of the truncated exponential distribution is tuned so that the desired case's decomposition was attained.